JebachristinaMoses/PORTFOLIO/README.md

 #With the help of tools like HTML and CSS, I have created an Responsive Portfolio.
 I Have structured the content with HTML. styled the application with CSS.
 Added elements for the skills container (cards), buttons, and contact form in html.
 Created a CSS file to style the portfolio elements.

+HTML: To structure the web page and display questions.

+CSS: To style the quiz and make it visually appealing.

 # OUTPUT

 ![Image](https://github.com/user-attachments/assets/b68661bd-0032-48d8-9289-fc97ef86169d)